 This modern art gallery is one of the most famous in Tangier.
 It opened in 1999 and has housed works by many well-known artists, such as Antonio Fuentes and Omar Mahfoudi.
 They are always on the lookout for new talented artists, so even if this isn’t your first visit to this Tangier Art Gallery, it is a great place to visit, again and again!

-Another must-see for art lovers exploring the Tangier Medina – the Museum of Moroccan Art.
+Another must-see for art lovers exploring the Tangier Medina – the Museum of Moroccan Arts.
 Housed in a former Governor’s Palace which was built in the 17th Century, this beautiful place sweeps you back in time as you explore the incredible works of art.
-This place really is a feast for the eyes – from the colorful marble and glass mosaics to the art pieces like paintings and glazed earthware.
-You might want to allow extra time to thoroughly enjoy this wonderful place.
+This place really is a feast for the eyes – from the colorful marble and glass mosaics to the art pieces like paintings and glazed earthenware.

 Blue Door Cuisine offers cooking class in Tangier with a variety of menu options you can choose from.
 If you’ll be staying in the city and have some time, it’s worth learning how to make a special dish – and eat it too!